 To account for the role of rock type on erosion potential, GEP values were modified by an estimated factor of increase, a numerical value between 1 and 3 that was used to multiply the original GEP value (Figure 4).
-The highest factor of increase (3) is associated with Mancos shale and siltstone; the second highest factor (2) is associated with conglomerate.
+The highest factor of increase (3) is associated with Mancos Shale, Mesaverde Group, Wasatch Formation, and Maroon Formation; the second highest factor (2) is associated with Minturn and Belden formations.
 All other rock types were assigned a value of one, that is, the erosion potential was not modified.